palestine

 palestine is a country located in the levant in western asia. it borders lebanon, syria, jordan, and egypt. currently, it is being occupied by the state of israel, a jewish ethnostate established by zionists in 1948.

-note: this carrd should not be the only thing you read to educate yourself about palestine, it is simply meant to be a short introductory source for people who don't know palestinian history and politics. i've linked additional sources and further readings you can check out here.also check out decolonize palestine which is much more detailed than this carrd. the website is made by palestinians and covers palestinian history/politics and also debunks common zionist myths.
+note: this carrd should not be the only thing you read to educate yourself about palestine, it is simply meant to be a short introductory source for people who don't know palestinian history and politics. i've linked additional sources and further readings you can check out here.also check out decolonize palestine which is much more detailed than this carrd. the website is made by palestinians and covers palestinian history/politics and also debunks common zionist myths.join our discord server to learn more about palestine! we stream palestinian films regularly and also have a book club dedicated to palestine and the global south.

 contents and navigation